FAQGURU/FAQGURU/topics/en/angularjs.md

 * https://www.guru99.com/angular-js-interview-questions.html

 [[↑] Back to top](#AngularJS)
 ### When creating a directive, it can be used in several different ways in the view.
 Which ways for using a directive do you know?
 How do you define the way your directive will be used?
-(Expert)

 When you create a directive, it can be used as an attribute, element or class name.
 To define which way to use, you need to set the restrict option in your directive declaration.